aancuta/XD-chromaticPlugin/README.md

 # Chromatic Plugin

 This XD plugin lets you create an approximation of a gradient in other color spaces, like LAB.
-It is using the [chroma-js](https://github.com/gka/chroma.js/) JavaScript color manipulation library.
+It is using the [chroma-js](https://github.com/gka/chroma.js/) JavaScript color manipulation library to add more color stops to your gradients.

 # Prerequisites
 [Adobe XD](https://www.adobe.com/products/xd.html) and [Node.js and NPM](https://www.npmjs.com/get-npm)